Storytelling One-Shot at a Time

 - You know how in real life if someone crosses lines with you, you can yell at them, defend yourself, or get the authorities involved?
 In The Contract, PvP fills that role.

-- In a World where PvP is disallowed, certain Contractors will be able to "toe the line" more effectively than others.
+- In a Playgroup where PvP is disallowed, certain Contractors will be able to "toe the line" more effectively than others.
 Is mind control PvP?
 Memory alteration?
 Emotional manipulation?
 Bodily transformation?
 Wherever you draw the line, you create a class of Contractor who have unchecked power.

 - The possibility of PvP provides an important check on Contrator viability.

 - Imagine I start playing a Contractor that kills and eats babies (or is in otherwise morally abhorrant) openly in front of other Contractors.
-If this is taking place in a world where PvP is disallowed, your good-guy superhero has no choice but to watch and scold me.
+If this is taking place in a Playgroup where PvP is disallowed, your good-guy superhero has no choice but to watch and scold me.
 That sucks.

-- In Worlds where PvP is allowed, likable Contractors have the highest chance of long-term survival.
+- In Playgroups where PvP is allowed, likable Contractors have the highest chance of long-term survival.
 That's a good thing.

 - Contractor realpolitick, alliances, and manipulation cannot truely occur if PvP is disallowed.
 The paranoia of life-and-death stakes drives Contractors to compromise and provides an ultimate "line" that can be crossed.

 - Certain Power Drawbacks (Unique Focus) and Artifacts are balanced under the pretense that they may be lost or stolen.